Welcome to our course entitled, North American Indians. I am your instructor, Rodney Frey.

 To better appreciate the vitality and continuity of the world of the First Peoples, the historic world of Euro-American contact with Indians peoples must be reviewed.
 Among the topics considered will be the impact the horse, diseases, missionaries, war and treaties had and continue to have on Indian society.
 To fully begin to appreciate the policies and process emanating out of Euro-American contact history with the Indian, the emerging cultural values of this new societal experiment will also be considered.
 Paramount in our discussion of the confluence of American Indian and Euro-American cultural values and its varied manifestations will be an appreciation of the meanings of contemporary "tribal sovereignty."

-Given the tremendous diversity and richness of the indigenous cultures of North America, special emphasis will be given to the Crow of the Plains, the Netsilik of the Arctic, the Navajo and Hopi of Southwest, the Kwakiutl of the Northwest Coast, Ojibwa of the Subarctic, and the Iroquois of the Northeast.
-While reference to the Coeur d'Alene and Nez Perce will be made in this course, the Indian peoples of the Plateau region, such as the Coeur d'Alene, Colville, Okanogan, Flathead, Nez Perce, Spokane, Umatilla, Warm Springs, Wasco and Yakama, will be more fully considered in the course, ANTH 422/522 - Plateau Indians.
+Given the tremendous diversity and richness of the indigenous cultures of North America, special emphasis will be given to the Crow of the Plains, the Netsilik of the Arctic, the Navajo and Hopi of Southwest, the Kwakiutl of the Northwest Coast, and the Coeur d'Alene, Kootenai and Nez Perce of the Plateau.
 In addition, many of the contemporary issues facing Indian nations, such as those relating to sovereignty, religious freedom, education, health and natural resources, will be more fully addressed in the seminar, AIST 401 - Contemporary American Indian Issues.

 [Return to top]